 Group Assignments or Activities

-Designing group assignments and activities always needs to include a framework for what could happen if a student has accommodations, becomes ill, has a life situation that means they miss one or several of the group work components.
-Having scaffolded design in the group as well as choice models that are supported by Universal Design for Learning principles can help students who may need to be away from studies for a while.
+Designing group assignments and activities always needs to include a framework for what could happen if a student has accommodations, becomes ill, and/or has a life situation that means they miss one or several of the group work components.
+Having scaffolded design as well as choice models that are supported by Universal Design for Learning principles can help students who may need to be away from studies for a while.

-Modifying group assignments to become learning stations (Judson, 2019) or jig saws in seminar or lab space can support collaboration but also allow for different ways for learners to engage and learn from their peers in large classes.
+Modifying group assignments to become learning stations (Judson, 2019) or jigsaws in seminar or lab space can support collaboration but also allow for different ways for learners to engage and learn from their peers in large classes.

 Presentation Assignments